 These companies will still use Wi-Fi long after private 5G comes into existence.
 Enterprises can also deploy Wi-Fi easily, and, depending on their locations, set up Wi-Fi 6 well before the arrival of private 5G.
 Businesses will likely utilize both solutions for years to come.

-Telit, a global enabler of the Internet of Things (IoT), has vetted experience helping organizations support the development, commercialization and adoption of LTE and 5G solutions.
-Telit was the first top-tier IoT and mobile broadband module vendor to join the CBRS Alliance to help drive innovation and the adoption of private LTE networks, giving enterprises new options for site, campus and office wireless networking.
+Telit Cinterion, a global enabler of the Internet of Things (IoT), has vetted experience helping organizations support the development, commercialization and adoption of LTE and 5G solutions.
+We were the first top-tier IoT and mobile broadband module vendor to join the CBRS Alliance (now OnGo Alliance) to help drive innovation and the adoption of private LTE networks, giving enterprises new options for site, campus and office wireless networking.

 Contact us today to find out how we can help bring your organization a full-suite IoT solution.